GM Plant in New York Braces for Closing

 BRIAN MANN: Tuesday morning, Tony Arquette(ph), the local United Auto Worker chief in Massena, New York, came home exhausted after all-night sessions with his members.

-Mr. TONY ARCUETTE (United Auto Workers): We've done informational meetings on all three shifts, concluded last evening with third shift.
+TONY ARCUETTE: We've done informational meetings on all three shifts, concluded last evening with third shift.

-Ms. CINDY HURLBA (Flower Shop Owner, Massena): Driving down our main street now, there's already a lot of closed buildings.
+CINDY HURLBA: Driving down our main street now, there's already a lot of closed buildings.
 There's already a lot of businesses that have had to make the unfortunate choice to close.
 It's going to be bad.

 MANN: Gary Edwards, the town supervisor, says attracting new industry will be tough, despite a ready supply of cheap electricity from the nearby hydro dam.

-Mr. GARY EDWARDS (Town Supervisor, Massena): They've no four lane highway.
+GARY EDWARDS: They've no four lane highway.
 We're up in the woods.
 It's always 57 degrees below zero when it snows up there, 13 and a half months out the year.